iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.soc.mycolorado 5 reviews"/>
 </p>

+> My license expired and I renewed on line, but had not received my new card.
+This app allowed me to have a picture ID accepted almost everywhere in Colorado, while I waited for my new license.
+Note that some places with age restricted products, as well as airport security, do not accept this digital ID so call before you go if it's your only option.
+Cool links to frequently used services are on the app.
+So far no technical hiccups and it has saved the day on many occasions.
+Highly recommend!<br> :date: __2021-01-28 00:45:56__

+> Easy to use!
+And handy.<br> :date: __2021-01-27 05:36:24__

+> Nice.
+Will be really handy once the digital ID is accepted in lieu of a physical one.<br> :date: __2021-01-24 23:10:24__

+> My coworker needed to call to verify himself and they were extremely responsive and respectful.
+I was shocked considering most state job workers are always swamped with tons of work.
+Great app and soooo convenient to have!<br> :date: __2021-01-24 09:25:32__

 > Awesome app<br> :date: __2021-01-23 05:00:56__

 > App seems to work great so far!
 I really like that Colorado is working to make secure digital ID a reality.<br> :date: __2021-01-21 18:37:09__